RustMagazine/rustmagazine/content/issue-1/hidden-control-flow.md

 }
 ```

-Because some functions may be terminated early, `fetch_add` is not used here, instead, `load` is used.
-It is unnecessary to update the in-memory counter when the previous task fails halfway during execution; for example, `persist_number()` failure from function calls will result in an early return (by `?` here) to propagate errors.
-We know beforehand that some function calls result in similar failures; thus, we pay extra care when coding.
+Given that some functions may terminate prematurely, the `fetch_add` method is not utilized here and instead, the `load` method is employed.
+Updating the in-memory counter is not necessary if a previous task fails mid-execution, such as if the `persist_number()` function call results in failure.
+In this case, an early return (as indicated by the `?` symbol) is used to propagate the error.
+Our team takes extra precautions when coding as we are aware that certain function calls may result in similar failures.

 # Async Cancellation

 ## Async Task and Runtime

-If you have figured out what's causing this in the background, you may want to skip this section.
-Otherwise, let me try to explain with `.await` by using some pseudocodes as examples to show how it interacts with "runtime".
+This section provides an explanation of the interaction between the `async` task and the runtime environment.
+If you have already understood the underlying mechanics, feel free to skip this section.

 ### poll_future

-First is `poll_future` , which comes from the `Future` 's [`poll`](https://doc.rust-lang.org/std/future/trait.Future.html#tymethod.poll) function, as every `async fn` we write will be desugared to an anonymous `Future` implementation.
+Every `async fn` you write is desugared into an anonymous `Future` implementation that has a [`poll`](https://doc.rust-lang.org/std/future/trait.Future.html#tymethod.poll) method.
+The `poll` function is used to check the status of the task.
+Here is an example of a simplified `poll` function in pseudocode:

 ```rust
 fn poll_future() -> FutureOutput {